Application and Assessment of Divide-and-Conquer-based Heuristic Algorithms for some Integer Optimization Problems: Conclusions and Closing Discussion

-The present work yields several conclusions which are listed below \begin{enumerate}[(i)] \item For d-KP, the tables \ref{Tbl d-KP, t = 0.25}, \ref{Tbl d-KP, t = 0.5}, \ref{Tbl d-KP, t = 0.75}, as well as their corresponding figures \ref{Fig DC d-KP, t = 0.25}, \ref{Fig DC d-KP, t = 0.5}, \ref{Fig DC d-KP, t = 0.75} show that the Divide-and-Conquer method is recommendable, starting from certain number of items $ N_{0} $.
-The latter, according to the required precision when solving the problem.
-It is also clear that the tightness plays a very important role in defining the number $ N_{0} $, starting from which the Divide-and-Conquer method is useful.
+The present work yields several conclusions which are listed below \begin{enumerate}[(i)] \item For d-KP, the tables \ref{Tbl d-KP, t = 0.25}, \ref{Tbl d-KP, t = 0.5}, \ref{Tbl d-KP, t = 0.75}, as well as their corresponding figures \ref{Fig DC d-KP, t = 0.25}, \ref{Fig DC d-KP, t = 0.5}, \ref{Fig DC d-KP, t = 0.75} show that the proposed algorithm is recommendable, starting from certain number of items $ N_{0} $.
+The latter, according to the required precision for the particular problem at hand.
+It is also clear that the tightness plays a very important role in defining the number $ N_{0} $, starting from which the algorithm is useful.
 Although the dimension $ D $ also has an impact on $ N_{0} $, it is clear that for different values of $ D $, the expected values of the method's performance get close to each other for $ N \geq 100 $, which is reasonably low.

-\item In the case of the BPP, it is clear that Divide-and-Conquer has a poor interaction with the $ \nfd $ algorithm, because the required computational time is always above 100\% and a precision price is always paid.
-On the other hand, the $ \ffd $ algorithm complements very well the Divide-and-Conquer method, giving substantial reduction of computational time for a low number of items, namely $ N \geq 50 $.
-Finally, the $ \bfd $ algorithm is a bad complement for the Divide-and-Conquer method, compared with $ \ffd $ algorithm.
+\item In the case of the BPP, it is clear that the proposed method has a poor interaction with the $ \nfd $ algorithm, because the required computational time is always above 100\% and a precision price is always paid.
+On the other hand, the $ \ffd $ algorithm complements very well the Divide-and-Conquer algorithm, giving substantial reduction of computational time for a low number of items, namely $ N \geq 50 $.
+Finally, the $ \bfd $ algorithm is a bad complement for the analyzed strategy, when compared with $ \ffd $ algorithm.
 The latter, considering that $ \bfd $ yields a marginal improvement of precision with respect to $ \ffd $, while using a significant higher fraction of computational time (although not as much as $ \nfd $).
 It is to be noted that the three algorithms yield significantly high precision values, even for low values of $ N $ and that ranking their usefulness is decided based on its computational time.
 All of the previous can be observed in the table \ref{Tbl BPP Global Table} and the figure \ref{Fig BPP Global figures}.